 Lucy Rie was a close friend of both Hans Coper and Lady Sainsbury, during the war she concentrated on making buttons.
 Wouldn’t you just love to have a jacket with these on it?
 I confess that I have a selection of ceramic buttons, that have never actually made it onto an item of clothing, their purchase inspired by the Sainsbury Centre collection.

-These are my highlights of the Sainsbury Centre collection.
+These are my highlights of the Sainsbury Centre Norwich.
 It is a place that I have been bringing the teens to since they were very tiny.
 We have spent many happy hours sitting at the tables in the gallery, a piece of graphite in hand drawing our favourite things.
 Even after nearly forty years the Norman Foster Sainsbury Centre is still a building that both excites me and makes me feel very calm and happy.